- Craft A Strategy

 Receiving a message they actually want to hear would be a nice change of pace for your audience.
 What with all the noise from all the other marketing channels, it’s a nice way to stand out and endear your brand to them.

 Your copy should also respect the basic tenants of good communication and writing.
 Ensuring good spelling and grammar is the kind of etiquette that gets your emails more reads.
 Not only does it present your brand professionally, but poorly written copy could actually get you flagged as SPAM.

 Don’t forget to invest effort in drafting a great headline.
 Up to 35% of email recipients consider the subject line as a factor in opening emails.
 A poor subject could, therefore, derail your email campaign even with the best content.

-Be clear, concise and avoid using too many buzzwords.
+Be clear and concise and avoid using too many buzzwords.
 Write natural subject lines that sound more human than machine.
 Keep it short and sweet, you can use the preview bar if there’s additional information you want to give before the email is opened.

 Don’t forget that your subject line also matters to SPAM filters.
-Avoid using words and sentence structure that may get your email flagged.
-Also, if it looks like SPAMmy to a filter, it might look SPAMmy to your reader.
+Avoid using words and sentence structures that may get your email flagged.
+Also, if it looks like SPAM-my to a filter, it might look SPAM-my to your reader.
 Here’s a list of SPAM words to avoid.